nie-ine/inseri/Tutorials/Your scientific publication A-Z/5. Visualise Data/README.md

 The trick to make parts visible, if they are of very unequal size, like in our example, is the following.
 Let us imagine the Pie Chart as a clock, and the first part of the pie that we script in Json starts at midnight.
 Knowing that, the user should arrange the slices of the data in such a way, that the smallest are placed between 2 and 4 a.m.
 Then their labels are better visible.
 Another suggestion, is to alternate the slightly bigger and the smaller slices in that 2-4 a.m. range.

+As of June 2020, if a page uses more than one visualisation app, all of them can be updated via the modification of one and the same JSON file, which also makes definitely easier to copy-paste the pieces of repeating information.

 ## 5.2.
 Apps which are external, but useful